College athletics in the United States: The role of intercollegiate athletics at U.S. universities

 College administrators have the challenge of balancing university values while maximizing the revenue generated by their athletic department.
 To maintain financial sustainability, several athletic directors have stated that the elimination of men's nonrevenue programs is the only way to balance their athletic budgets.
 Men's nonrevenue sport teams will likely be facing declining financial support in future generations.

 "Division I institutions are required to have seven athletic teams for men and seven for women (or six for men and eight for women).
-As well, there must be two team sports for each gender, and each gender must have a team in each of the three season (i. e., Fall, Winter, Spring).
+As well, there must be two team sports for each gender, and each gender must have a team in each of the three seasons (i. e., Fall, Winter, Spring).
 Excluding basketball and football, teams must play 100% of their minimum number of games against Division I opponents, and 50% of games above the minimum number must be played against Division I teams.
 Men's and women's basketball teams must play all but two of their contests against Division I opponents, and men must play at least one third of their games in their home arena.
 In Division I, football is further sectioned into FBS (NCAA Division I Football Bowl Subdivision), and FCS (Football Championship Subdivision).
 FBS schools must play at least 60% of their games against other FBS opponents, and demonstrate their ability to attract a high level of spectatorship."
 Additionally, college football bowl eligibility rules mandate that only one win over an FCS team can be counted toward the six required for eligibility; this in turn means that FBS teams typically schedule at most one game against an FCS team in a given season.

 Popularity and importance of intercollegiate athletics

 College athletics has been popular since the 1920s and its popularity has increased as the games are being televised.
 Also, college sports are important both culturally and economically.
 Intercollegiate athletics creates a culturally and racially diverse setting for academics and athletics.
 Economically some schools are benefiting from their athletic programs through ticket sales, merchandise sales, and outside donations.

 College sports in the United States is measured by the large number of universities that participate in more than 24 different NCAA sports.
-This allows more than 460,000 student-athletes, both male and female, to participate in those NCAA sports.
 Even in the late 1980s, the average Division I program employed over 75 coaches, trainers, and administrative staff as full-time faculty to support their athletic programs.

 NCAA Division I, II and NAIA schools offer scholarships to well over 200,000 athletes.
 Every year these D-I, D-II, NAIA schools spend over $4 billion in athletic-scholarships.
-American college sports are popular worldwide with over 20,000 international athletes participating in college athletics.
+American college sports are popular worldwide: in NCAA D-I and D-II alone, 20,000 international student-athletes were participating in college athletics in 2017, and by 2022 that number had reached 25,000.